 When people think of Walt Disney World, most think of the Magic Kingdom, opened in 1971.
 It consists of the adventures, rides, and shows featuring the Disney cartoon characters, and Cinderella Castle.
 It’s only one element of Disney World, but it remains the heart.

-The Magic Kingdom is subdivided into seven “lands,” six of which are arranged around a central hub.
+The Magic Kingdom is subdivided into six "lands" that are arranged around a central hub.
 First encountered is Main Street, U.S.A., which connects the Magic Kingdom entrance with the hub.
 Clockwise around the hub are Adventureland, Frontierland, Liberty Square, Fantasyland, and Tomorrowland.
-Mickey’s Toontown Fair, the first new land added since the Magic Kingdom opened, is situated along the Walt Disney World Railroad on three acres between Fantasyland and Tomorrowland.
-Access is through Fantasyland or Tomorrowland or via the railroad.
-Main Street and the other six lands will be detailed later.
-Four hotels (Bay Lake Tower and the Contemporary, Polynesian,and Grand Floridian resorts) are near the Magic Kingdom and directly connected to it by monorail and boat.
-Two other hotels, Shades of Green and Disney’s Wilderness Lodge Resort and Villas,are nearby but aren’t served by the monorail.
+Four hotels (Bay Lake Tower and the Contemporary, Polynesian, and Grand Floridian Resorts) are near Magic Kingdom and directly connected to it by monorail and boat.
+Two other hotels (Shades of Green and Disney's Wilderness Lodge Resort and Villas) plus Disney's Fort Wilderness Resort & Campground are nearby but aren’t served by the monorail.

 Opened in October 1982, Epcot is twice as big as the Magic Kingdom and comparable in scope.
 It has two major areas: Future World consists of pavilions concerning human creativity and technological advancement; World Showcase, arranged around a 40-acre lagoon, presents the architectural, social, and cultural heritages of almost a dozen nations, each country represented by replicas of famous landmarks and settings familiar to world travelers.
 Epcot is more educational than the Magic Kingdom and has been characterized as a permanent World’s Fair.
-The Epcot resort hotels—Disney’s Beach Club Resort and Villas, Disney’s Yacht Club, Disney’s BoardWalk Inn and Villas Resort, the Walt Disney World Swan, and the Walt Disney World Dolphin—are within a 5- to 15-minute walk of the International Gateway (back-door) entrance to the theme park.
+The Epcot resort hotels—Disney's Beach Club Resort and Villas, Disney's Yacht Club, Disney's BoardWalk Inn and Villas, and Swan and Dolphin at Walt Disney World—are within a 5- to 15-minute walk of the International Gateway (back-door) entrance to the theme park.
 The hotels are also linked to Epcot and Disney’s Hollywood Studios by canal.
 Epcot is connected to the Magic Kingdom and its hotels by monorail.

 Opened in 1989 and about the size of the Magic Kingdom, Disney’s Hollywood Studios has two areas.
 The first is a theme park focused on the past, present, and future of the motion-picture and television industries.
 This section contains movie-theme rides and shows and covers about half of the complex.
 Park highlights include a re-creation of Hollywood and Sunset boulevards from Hollywood’s Golden Age, stunt demonstrations, a children’s play area, shows on sound effects, and four high-tech rides.